uguronrr/twitter-clone/README.md

-In this project I implemented a simple verison of twitter-like backend api that includes the following endpoints -user authentication (register and login) using jwt -users (get, update and delete)
+In this project, I implemented a simple version of twitter-like backend API that includes the following endpoints
+- user authentication (register and login) using jwt
+- users (get, update, and delete)
--tweets(get, post, delete)
+- tweets(get, post, delete)
--retweets, likes and follows
+- retweets, likes, and follows

   ![image](https://github.com/user-attachments/assets/94199bde-ec7f-4571-9837-fb6ebf8be952)